antonfirsov/docs/2016/09-Sep/19-Aspnetcore-GuestService-SF/ASPNetCoreGuestServiceSF.md

 ![](3.jpg)

-You have now published the App to a directory.
+You have now published the service to a directory.

 ## Creating a Guest Service Fabric Application ##
 Visual Studio provides a Guest Service Fabric Application template to help you deploy a guest executable to a Service Fabric cluster.

 Following are the steps

 1. Choose **File** -> **New Project** and Create a **Service Fabric Application**.
 The template can be found under **Visual C#** -> **Cloud**.
-Choose an appropriate Project name as this will reflect the name of the application that is deployed on the Cluster.
+Choose an appropriate project name as this will reflect the name of the application that is deployed on the Cluster.
 ![](4.jpg)
-2. Choose **Guest Executable**.
+2. Choose **Guest Executable** template.
 Under the Code Package Folder, browse to previously published directory of service.
 3. Under Code Package Behavior you can specify either **Add link to external folder** or **Copy Folder contents to Project**.
-You can use the Linked folders which will enable to update the guest Executable in its Source as a part of the application package Build.
+You can use the linked folders which will enable you to update the guest executable in its source as a part of the application package build.
 4. Choose the Program that needs to run as service and also specify the arguments and working directory if they are different.
 In my case I am just using Code Package.
-5. If your Service needs an endpoint for Communication, you can now add the Protocol, Port and Type to the ServiceManifest.xml for example
+5. If your Service needs an endpoint for communication, you can now add the protocol, port and type to the ServiceManifest.xml for example
  `<Endpoint Protocol="http" Name="CustomerTransactionsServiceEndpoint" Type="Input" Port="5000" />`

-1. Set the project as **Startup Project**.
+6. Set the project as **Startup Project**.
-2. You can now Publish the Guest Service to the local Cluster by just **F5 debugging**.
+7. You can now publish to the cluster by just **F5 debugging**.

-If you have multiple Services that you want to Deploy as Guest Services you can simply edit this Guest Service Project file to include new Code, Config and Data packages for the new service or use the **ServiceFabricAppPackageUtil.exe** as mentioned in this [tutorial](https://azure.microsoft.com/en-us/documentation/articles/service-fabric-deploy-multiple-apps/).
+If you have multiple services that you want to deploy as Guest Services you can simply edit this Guest Service Project file to include new Code, Config and Data packages for the new service or use the **ServiceFabricAppPackageUtil.exe** as mentioned in this [tutorial](https://azure.microsoft.com/en-us/documentation/articles/service-fabric-deploy-multiple-apps/).

 ## Resources ##